Jeopardy! (franchise): Television

 Jeopardy! originated as an American television series on March 30, 1964.
 In its original daytime format, it ran until 1975 on NBC, then was revived by the same network for a 21-week run (with a slightly different format) from 1978 to 1979.
 Art Fleming hosted the program during its entire run on NBC.
-The current version of Jeopardy! debuted in first-run syndication in September 1984 with Alex Trebek as the second host.
+The current version of Jeopardy! debuted in first-run syndication in September 1984 with Alex Trebek as the second host, and officially as of December 15, 2023, Ken Jennings as the show's fifth host.
 It followed the same basic format as the NBC version, with larger prize money and a futuristic set.

 With the exception of a 39-episode block of weekly shows placed into syndication near the end of the first NBC run in 1974 and 1975, Jeopardy! has aired its first-run episodes five days a week throughout its existence.

 Various international versions have been produced for countries other than the United States.
-With the exception of the Australian, British, Italian and Japanese versions, all of these began during the current syndicated run in the U.S.
+With the exception of the Australian, British, Italian, and Japanese versions, all of these began during the current syndicated run in the U.S.